 From Bernie the Apartment Prepper

-1. Temporary situation that requires you to leave immediately, but hopefully come back when it’s safe.
+1. Temporary situation that requires you to leave immediately, but hopefully return when it’s safe.
 Some of those would be:

 - chemical spill